53rd Golden Globe Awards

-The 53rd Golden Globe Awards, honoring the best in film and television for 1995, were held on January 21, 1996 at The Beverly Hilton.
+The 53rd Golden Globe Awards, honoring the best in film and television for 1995, were held on January 21, 1996 at The Beverly Hilton and were televised on NBC in the United States.
 The nominations were announced on December 21, 1995.

 Winners and nominees

 Film

 The following films received multiple nominations:

 The following films received multiple wins:

 Television

 The following programs received multiple nominations:

 The following programs received multiple wins: